simogeo/Filemanager/ReadMe.md

 Installation and Setup
 ----------------------

+**Since many changes have been done recently, only PHP and MVC connectors are now available**.
+You can try the latest version for others connectors, but with no warranty they implement all features and work correctly.

+To use other connectors, please download v0.8 version from https://github.com/simogeo/Filemanager/archive/v0.8.zip (PHP, ASHX, ASP, CFM, lasso, PL and JSP connectors are available)

 **(1)** Check out a copy of the FileManager from the repository using Git :

 git clone http://github.com/simogeo/Filemanager.git